BAMresearch/ctsimu-toolbox/ctsimu/geometry.md

     The SDD (source-detector distance) in this case means the length of the principal ray from source to detector (i.e., the ray that is parallel to the detector normal *w* and orthogonally hits the detector plane).

     This matrix simply scales any image at the projective plane β=1 such that its *u* and *v* component will obey the magnification by the SDD (source-detector distance).
-Sometimes, the stage coordinate system is expressed in a different unit than the detector coordinate system (e.g. mm vs. px).
-In this case, we can introduce scale factors s<sub>u</sub> and s<sub>v</sub> that take care of further scaling, e.g. to handle the pixel size.
+The scaling factors s<sub>u</sub> and s<sub>v</sub> take care of the unit conversion from the world coordinate system to the image coordinate system, e.g. from millimeters to pixels.
+The scaling factor s<sub>w</sub> for the image's normal vector is usually `1` or `-1`, depending on which kind of image coordinate system is expected by the reconstruction software.

     Note that the final renormalization will turn out to be a division by the SOD (as mentioned in the previous step).
 This will convert the SDD-factors of this matrix into the actual magnification: M=SDD/SOD.
 We do not incorporate this here because the SOD as a parameter is not well-defined and might lead to confusion in a non-standard geometry.